 The buffer parameter found in Z-LiveRec.cfg or GUI is default set to 1048576 for good performance with all type of audio formats.
-(Some more values were added in V2.25 - 4GB buffer size can be used if experiencing buffer overruns) This parameter can be changed in the z-liverec.cfg for experimental purposes.
+(Some more values were added in V2.25 and V2.26 - 4, 8 GB buffer size can be used if experiencing buffer overruns) This parameter can be changed in both the GUI and in the z-liverec.cfg for experimental purposes.
 The Z-LiveRec can get a bit more unresponsible/slower when a larger buffer is used but more relialable from a recording perspective. (less buffer over-runs).

-If experiencing a lot of buffer overruns in the GUI - you could go from exFAT file format to NTFS or change to a faster USB stick.
-See under tested hardware section.
+Notes: If experiencing a lot of buffer overruns in the GUI - you could go from exFAT file format to NTFS or change to a faster USB stick.
+See more information under the tested hardware section.